ct123098/Intro-to-Database-hw/MP2-XML/README.md

 - Compute the GPA of a student
 - Compute the average grade of students in a course

+## Assumptions
+- "delete student" can only be called when the student does not have any course.

+- "delete course" can only be called when the course does not have any student.

+- Course A having a prerequisite course B means a student can register course A only if the student gets the grade of course B.

+- "remove a student from course" takes effect only if the student does not get the grade.
+The reason of this design is that otherwise the prerequisite requirement may break.

+- Grade Point calculates according to the following rule,
+    $$
+    GP(g) = \left\{\begin{array}{ll}
+    4.0, &90 \leq g \leq 100 \\
+    3.0, &80 \leq g < 90 \\
+    2.0, &70 \leq g < 80 \\
+    1.0, &60 \leq g < 70 \\
+    0.0, &0 \leq g < 60
+    \end{array}\right.
+    $$

 ## Usage

-remarks:
+### Remarks

 - If you use SQL Server on a remote/virtual machine, please open TCP/IP protocol switch, and check your port.
-- If you run this program on a machine where SQL Server is not installed, please make sure whether you have installed an ODBC driver.
+- If you run this program on a machine where SQL Server is not installed, please make sure that you have installed an ODBC driver.

-## XML Schema
+### XML Schema

 ```xml
 <xs:element name="Req">